pkivolowitz/CSC3510-S-2024/README.md

 You cannot complete the CS program at Carthage College without achieving a grade of C- or better.
 This is a very low bar.
 In my view it should require a B or better.
-Do you want the coder of the avionics software of the plane your family is riding on to be written by a C- coder?
+Do you want the coder of the avionics software of the plane your family is riding in to be written by a C- coder?
+How about Paw Paw's pacemaker?
+You want a C- student writing that code?

 ## Course Objectives and Outcomes